 A common fear among indemnifiers is that a surety is going to take their home.
 Bonding companies are not in the business of kicking people out of their homes.
 Homes are a last resort when it comes to collecting payment on a bond claim.
 The surety will first look to the company listed on the bond for repayment.
 If the company is unable to pay for the claim and associated legal fees then the surety will attempt to collect from the individual owners.
 It is rare that a surety will attempt to take ownership of an individuals home.
 For one, the surety will not make a good name for themselves taking ownership people’s homes just to make year end profits higher.
 In many cases, the surety has no right to pursue ownership of an individuals home, due to state laws prohibiting such action.

 It is extremely rare for a surety to waive any of the above requirements.
 Usually, the only way to do so is to provide 100% collateral.
 Providing 100% collateral is a poor alternative, as it would be better to post a letter of credit instead (if an ILOC is acceptable to the obligee).
 Directly posting a letter of credit would alleviate the any indemnification worries and would be roughly the same cost of a bond.
 The downfall of a letter of credit is that you have to tie up a good amount of capital.
 One must also remember, that bonding companies typically only write bonds that have aggregate limits.
 Therefore, the claim amount can not exceed what one would lose with a letter of credit.
 When one looks at the alternative, spousal indemnification does not look so bad.
+If you’d like to learn more about what surety bonds are and how they work, you can read our detailed guide here.

 At the end of the day, the ball is in the court of the bonding companies.
 They are guaranteeing the bond, so they get to make the terms of issuance.
 Personal and spousal indemnification makes more sense if you look at it from the bonding companies point of view.
 If the applicant and their spouse can’t guarantee the company, why would they want to?
 The alternatives to bonds only tie up capital and do not low the amount of liability.
 In a perfect world the bonding companies would not need spousal indemnification.
 Unfortunately, bond claims are a real thing and the sureties need all the assurance they can get that there will not be a claim on a bond.
+Keep in mind, it’s crucial that you work with an expert in the industry.
+Learn more about how to ensure you choose the proper bond company.